WelFedTed/cops-manual/content/Procedures/Windows/Data Transfer.md

 ## Windows

-  - Restart Windows\
+  - [ <font style="color:ORANGE">OPTIONAL</font> ] Restart Windows\
-    _Force Restart Windows now to provide a clean environment befor proceeding_\
+    _Force Restart Windows now to provide a clean environment before proceeding_
-  - [ <font style="color:ORANGE">OPTIONAL</font> ] Create a new System Restore point
+  - [ <font style="color:ORANGE">OPTIONAL</font> ] Create a new System Restore point\
+    `COPS - Pre Data Transfer`

 ## Transfer Drive

-- Create a Job folder on the Transfer Drive
+- Create a Job folder on the Transfer Drive\
   _naming convention:_\
   `Job#5000`
 - [ <font style="color:ORANGE">OPTIONAL</font> ] Create a .txt file with the customer's name for quick identification when browsing job folders\
   *naming convention:*\
   `John Smith.txt`
 - Create a dated Data Transfer folder inside of the Job folder\
-  This is the folder where all exported user data will be saved for the data transfer\
   *naming convention:*\
   `Data-Transfer_2025-01-21`\
+  This is the folder where all exported user data will be saved for the data transfer\
-  *(append the date to this folder name, so we don't need to date each file individually, but should you add/edit export files inside this folder at a later date then append the date to those filenames)*
+  *( append the date to this folder name, so we don't need to date each file individually, but should you add/edit export files inside this folder at a later date then append the date to those filenames )*
-> [!example]- Example: Starting Export File Structure
+> [!example] Example: Starting Export File Structure
 > The starting file/folder structure should look similar to this example:
 > ```
 > /